froas-dev/gp-cli/README.md

 ## 💡 Why?

 Typing `git add . && git commit -m "" && git push` every time is boring!
-Use `pycom` for one-shot commits to speed up your workflow.
+Use `pycmt` for one-shot commits to speed up your workflow.

 ---